delightedCrow/HabiticaMagic/README.md

 ## Limitations

-HabiticaMagicJS currently supports only `GET` requests at the moment, so it works best for projects that just need **read-only access to the Habitica API**.
+HabiticaMagicJS currently supports only `GET` and `POST` requests at the moment, so it works best for projects that just need **read-only access to the Habitica API**.

 If you want this to change, check out the [Contributing](#contributing) section ;)
 ## Usage And Examples

 ⚠️ Before you do anything else, you'll need to include the HabiticaMagicJS source in your project - check the [dist/](dist/) directory for the latest version!